Cost

 Tharpe Street Scope Reduced

-Project scope reduced to remove two lanes and now primarily focuses on sidewalks and safety
+Project scope reduced after determining two lanes are no longer needed.
+Now the project primarily focuses on adding sidewalks and turn lanes.

 TODAY